Teaching About the Hudson River Estuary

 - Lesson plans - The Estuary Program's place-based, interdisciplinary Hudson River lesson plans are aligned with state learning standards.
 Check them out and then complete a questionnaire to receive a free color map of the Hudson's watershed.
-Available from DEC's Division of Public Affairs and Education are environmental education lesson plans about topics such as wildlife, conservation, and recycling, and Kids GO (Get Outside) activities to use outdoors with children.
+Available from DEC's Division of Operations are environmental education lesson plans about topics such as wildlife, conservation, and recycling, and Kids GO (Get Outside) activities to use outdoors with children.

 - Pictures of animals, plants, and other organisms common in the estuary, accompanied by facts about each one, are available in PDF format.

 They can supplement the Hudson River lesson plans or support other river learning activities.